-Should any Manitoba Championship require a change of date due to circumstances beyond the control of Skate Canada Manitoba, consideration will be given to refunds under the following conditions:
+Should any Manitoba Championship require a change of date due to circumstances beyond the control of Skate Canada Manitoba, consideration will be given to refunds under the following conditions: i) Refund requests must be submitted in writing to the Local Organizing Committee within seven (7) days of notification of the change of date. ii) Attached to the refund request must be a reasonable explanation for not attending.

-- Refund requests must be submitted in writing to the Local Organizing Committee within seven (7) days of notification of the change of date. - ii) Attached to the refund request must be a reasonable explanation for not attending. - C.101.1.12 The Local Organizing Committee will prepare a budget for the competition and submit it to the Events Management Committee for approval prior to the release of the official competition announcement, as outlined in the Local Organizing Committee Guidelines. - C.101.1.13 The Local Organizing Committee will enter into an agreement with the Section detailing the requirements of Skate Canada Manitoba sponsorship rights and conditions, and any pertinent requirements of the competition. - C.101.1.14 The Local Organizing Committee will not be eligible for any reimbursement from Skate Canada Manitoba for any loss.
+The Local Organizing Committee will prepare a budget for the competition and submit it to the Events Management Committee for approval prior to the release of the official competition announcement, as outlined in the Local Organizing Committee Guidelines.

+The Local Organizing Committee will enter into an agreement with the Section detailing the requirements of Skate Canada Manitoba sponsorship rights and conditions, and any pertinent requirements of the competition.

+The Local Organizing Committee will not be eligible for any reimbursement from Skate Canada Manitoba for any loss.